-NOTE: The Critical Illness Benefit of \$2,000 is not included in the Voluntary AD&D, only in Basic AD&D.
+IMPORTANT!
+The \$2,000 Critical Illness Benefit is not included in the Optional AD&D or the Voluntary AD&D. It is only included in the Basic AD&D.

 - Since the Basic and Optional AD&D Plan is an extension of the Basic and Optional Life Insurance Plan, refer to the Life Insurance Plan section and follow the same instructions to enrol in the Basic and Optional AD&D Plan. - To enrol to the Voluntary AD&D Plan, complete page 2 of the Active Employee Enrolment/Change Form and send the completed and signed form to Human Resources or Payroll Services.
 There is no late applicant process for the Voluntary AD&D Plan.
 Judges and dependents may enrol in this benefit plan at anytime and the effective date will be the first day of the following month.